An MBA in Private Equity can lead to some very lucrative jobs, and that’s why it’s an increasingly popular specialization.

 The school has strong connections with UK-based private equity firms – recruiters in past years have included Permira and Barclays Capital.
 The school's Private Equity Club provides a hub for private equity networking opportunities.View School Profile

-According to Harvard, about 18 percent of the most recent class went into either private equity, venture capital, or leveraged buyouts.
+According to Harvard, 20 percent of the most recent class of MBAs went into either private equity, venture capital, or leveraged buyouts.
 Tellingly, most of the current managing directors in Bain Capital's private equity department have MBAs from Harvard.View School Profile

 Two relevant student clubs and the school's Polsky Center for Entrepreneurship help make Booth a hotbed for private equity networking.
 Private equity-related firms like Barclays Capital and Credit Suisse regularly recruit from the school.View School Profile